 The ability to do multiple workouts throughout a day are just one of the many benefits that come with setting up a gym right inside your home.
 Whether you convert a spare room or just clear a little space in the corner, a home gym is an incredible fitness resource for you and your family.

-5 fundamental reasons for owning a home gym
+Consider these five fundamental reasons why owning a home gym just makes sense:

-- • No competition for videos, music, or television shows that keep you occupied during your routine
+- No competition for videos, music, or television shows that keep you occupied during your workout routine

 You create a workout oasis that separates you from the rest of the world.